CVS Access

 out too.
 Since the daily bread of sharing a repository with many other people

-is cvs update
+is cvs update (or cvs update -d), you

 would quickly go crazy changing directory into each module in turn and updating